 This empirically based course explores the effects of hearing loss on language acquisition and development, assessment techniques, instructional strategies and communication methods and philosophies.
 The emphasis is on best practices.

 SPED 585.
-Advanced Aural Rehabilitation.
+Advanced Audiology for Educators of the Deaf/Hard of Hearing.
 3 Hours.